nxskok/pasias/docs/23-mds.md

 Extra: You can even get the letter names from the thing I called `d`, but I can't remember how, so I have to cheat.
-I said that `d` has a "print method"\endnote{The way that a multicoloured function like `print` works is that when you ask to show something, like `d`, R first looks to see what kind of thing you want to show (by calling `class`), and determines that it is a `dist` object.
-Then it looks to see if there is a function called `print.dist` (there is), and if there is, it calls that (to produce that nice display).
-If there isn't, it calls `print.default`, which just displays its input without doing anything special.
-This is why printing the output from an `lm` looks very different from printing a data frame: the first calls `print.lm` and the second calls `print.data.frame`, or `print.tbl_df` for a tibble.} that controls how it looks:
+I said that `d` has a "print method"
+\marginnote{The way that a multicoloured function  like *print* works is that when you ask to show something,  like *d*, R first looks to see what kind of thing you want to show (by calling *class*), and determines that it is a *dist* object.
+Then it looks to see if there is a function called *print.dist* (there is), and if there is, it calls that (to produce that nice display).
+If there isn't, it calls *print.default*, which just displays its input without doing anything special.
+This is why printing the output from an *lm* looks very different from printing a data frame: the first calls *print.lm* and the second calls *print.data.frame*, or *print.tbl-df* for a tibble.} that controls how it looks:

 ```r